 - Phase IIB is specifically designed to study efficacy (“clinical proof of concept”)

 Randomized controlled trials on large groups of patients (300–3,000 or more) whose results must meet a high degree of statistical significance showing that the treatment is effective for a particular population in a particular formulation and dose.
 Phase III trials are the most expensive and time-consuming of the trials.
 The regulatory authorities decide whether to approve a treatment based on the results of these trials.

-- Phase IIIB studies – to show additional efficacy for uses beyond the original use for which the drug was designed, to obtain additional safety data, or to support specific marketing claims.
+- Phase IIIB studies are used to show additional efficacy for uses beyond the original use for which the drug was designed, to obtain additional safety data, or to support specific marketing claims